The causal effect of cosmic filaments on dark matter halos: Introduction

 Despite their success at predicting population statistics, these analytical approaches remain limited in their ability to accurately predict the properties of individual halos \citep[see e.g.][for spin prediction]{porciani_TestingTidaltorqueTheory_2002a}, casting doubt in the fundamental feasibility of such enterprise.
 In recent years, progress has however been made to predict accurately mass profiles \citep{Lucie-Smith2019,lucie-smith_InsightsOriginHalo_2022,brownUniversalModelDensity2022} from the initial conditions, revealing that different components of the profile respond to different time- and spatial-scales in the initial conditions.
 Conversely, more complex late-time properties were found to respond to perturbations of the initial conditions (halo concentration, \citealt{splicing}; angular momentum, \citealt{cadiouAngularMomentumEvolution2021,cadiouStellarAngularMomentum2022}; or even stellar mass and kinematics, \citealt{moonMutualInformationGalaxy2024}).
 However, the physical origin of these correlations and the amplitude of the responses remain to be pinned down.

-In particular, one interesting property of DM halos known to be directly affected by the large scale structure is the orientation of the halo's angular momentum relative to the nearest cosmological filament's direction \citep[][and references therein]{Hahn2007, CosmicBalletI, CosmicBalletII, CosmicBalletIII}.
+In particular, one interesting property of DM halos known to be directly affected by the large scale structure (LSS) is the orientation of the halo's angular momentum relative to the nearest cosmological filament's direction \citep[][and references therein]{Hahn2007b, CosmicBalletI, CosmicBalletII, CosmicBalletIII}.
 A similar effect known as intrinsic alignment affects galaxies, with such effect acting as a contaminant in weak lensing surveys \citep{Hirata2004}.
-Numerical studies of the mass dependence on the spin orientation of DM halos to filament spine \citep{Codis2012, Laigle2015, Codis2018, CosmicBalletI, CosmicBalletII, Lee2019, Kraljic2020, An2021, Lopez2021, CosmicBalletIII} show that halos at $z=0$ below (above) the spin-flip mass of $\sim 10^{11}-10^{12}{\rm M_\odot}$ tend to be preferentially aligned (perpendicular) to the filament.
-The spin-flip mass shows a strong redshift dependence \citep{Codis2018, CosmicBalletIII}, moving to lower masses for higher redshifts.
-However, such numerical simulations are inherently uncontrolled on the scale of individual halos due to the diversity of Gaussian random fields from which they stem, preventing us from disentangling halo-to-halo variations from environmental effects.
+Numerical studies of the mass dependence on the spin orientation of DM halos to filament spine \citep[e.g.][]{AragonCalvo2007, Hahn2007a, Codis2012, Laigle2015, CosmicBalletI, CosmicBalletIII} show that halos at $z=0$ below (above) the spin-flip mass of $\sim 10^{11}-10^{12}{\rm M_\odot}$ tend to be preferentially aligned (perpendicular) to the filament. \report{This effect is well explained qualitatively by conditional tidal torque theory \citep{Codis2015}.} The spin-flip mass shows a strong redshift dependence \citep{Codis2018, CosmicBalletIII}, moving to lower masses for higher redshifts.
+However, such numerical simulations are inherently uncontrolled on the scale of individual halos due to the diversity of Gaussian random fields (GRFs) from which they stem, preventing us from disentangling halo-to-halo variations from environmental effects.

-This paper aims at overcoming this limitation: we design a controlled numerical experiment where we explicitly fix the initial density, velocity and potential field of a halo while systematically changing its large-scale environment.
-This sets all predictions from local, linear theory (notably extended Press-Schechter or TTT), and thus allows us to uncover which DM halo properties are \emph{non-linearly} coupled to their large-scale environment, and to quantify the amplitude of such coupling.
+\report{This paper aims at overcoming the limitations of diverse GRFs: we design a controlled numerical experiment where we explicitly fix the initial density, velocity and potential field of a halo while systematically changing its large-scale environment.
+We aim to understand how changing the fields outside of the Lagrangian patch of a given DM halo impacts its evolution.
+This is done using the splicing method.
+Fixing the initial density, velocity and potential fields, effectively sets all predictions from local linear theory (notably extended Press-Schechter and (conditional) TTT), and thus allows us to uncover which DM halo properties are \emph{non-linearly} coupled to their large-scale environment, and to quantify the amplitude of such coupling. }

+\report{Given the numerically expensive nature of this experiment, we focus on a small number of systems in the mass range $1.7-\SI{3.5e12}{\Msun}$ consistent with an expected misalignment signal to close filaments, enough to have a first sense of what is the direct variation of halo properties induced by environmental changes.
+We warn the reader that we do not aim at reproducing the population trends of \SI{e12}{\Msun} halos.
+Rather, our goal is to shed light on the driver of halo-by-halo fluctuations that is otherwise marginalized over in statistical studies.
+We do so by quantifying the changes in halo properties induced by a changing environment on a few handpicked halos. }